Data Layout Formats

 (..., B, K, N)->pad->(..., B, K1 * K0, N1 * N0)->reshape->(..., B, K1, K0, N1, N0)->transpose->(..., B, K1, N1, N0, K0)

-The values of K0 and N0 vary according to the data type.
+The values of K0 and N0 vary depending on the data type.

 • NC1HWC0